-I stuff my pockets with wild findings, a few poplar buds over here, one or two clover blossoms, a clump of pine sap found dried on an old wound, a handful of rowan berries, a bouquet of yarrow and fireweed flowers.
+I stuff my pockets with wild findings, a few poplar buds over here, one or two clover blossoms, a clump of pine sap found dried on an old wound, a handful of rowan berries, a storm-downed cedar bough, bright orange arbutus berries, a bouquet of yarrow and fireweed flowers.
 Once I am home I start playing with my findings.
 Some I place in sunflower oil on my window sill, to soak up the light of a month of moons, the heat of the sun; some I sort and dry in trays, others I bundle and hang to dry for a few weeks, every time I pass by, the light brushing of my arm on the stems releasing a sharp scent of peppermint, sage, oregano or anise.
-Then the dreaming starts…a tugging, a thought, a glimmer from a dream, and I will be in the kitchen pulling out this jar and that, a little dried plant, a cup of golden yellow infused oil…who wants to play with who?
+Then the dreaming starts…a tugging, a thought, a glimmer from a dream, and I will be in my workshop, pulling out this jar and that, a little dried plant, a cup of golden yellow infused oil…who wants to play with who?
 A thought turned to form.

 My most recent muse is creating Wildcraft Intention Candles.
 A perfect way to celebrate the magickal qualities of plants through ritual; the lighting of a candle, the warmth of the flame, creating a sacred space wherever I am that connects me back to the gathering of plant allies with Intention.